-Chevy Chase, Special Project - 110000
+Chevy Chase, Special Project - $110,000

-The new porch was built with a low slop roof and copper sheeting to allow for a higher ceiling inside the porch.
+Merrick added new stone supports to match the supports on the existing front porches.
+We paid particular attention to make sure the trim on the new screened-in porch matched the front.
+The updated railing meets the current code.
+We also matched the base plate detail where it connects to the columns.
+The new porch has a low slope roof and copper sheeting to allow for a higher ceiling inside the porch.
 New copper gutters were tied into the underground weeping system to match the rest of the home.

 The most impressive feature of this porch, however, is the motorized screens.
 These remote-controlled screens go up and down in about 30 seconds and hideaway in the frieze.
 The frieze has removable panels in case any of the screens ever require maintenance.

 Josh and his family now have a beautiful historically accurate porch with modern touches.
 It is a porch that the family can enjoy in the sun, without rain on their heads or leaves in their food.